-9. (a) Details of Unspent CSR amount for the preceding three financial years:
+7. Details of Unspent CSR amount for the preceding three financial years:

-Sr. No Preceding Financial Amount transferred Amount spent in the Amount transferred to any fund specified under Schedule VII as per section 135(6), if any.
-Year. to Unspent CSR Account under sec- tion 135 (6) (in ₹) reporting Financial Year (in ₹) Name of the Fund Amount (in ₹) Date of transfer. be spent in succeeding financial years. (in ₹)
+Sr. No Preceding Financial Year Amount transferred to Unspent CSR Account under sec- tion 135 (6) (in ₹) Amount spent in the reporting Financial Year (in ₹) rred to any fund I as per section 1 Amount (in ₹) • Amount remaining to be spent in succeeding financial years. (in ₹) 'Not Applicable'